nb-377/OPF-Tutorial/README.md

 OPF_Tutorial_QSTS_git: This is the Python file for the QSTS simulation in Section IV D.

-Note:
+Notes:
-The loadshape.csv and Solar Data.csv files are required by OpenDSS for all simulations.
+1. The loadshape.csv and Solar Data.csv files are required by OpenDSS for all simulations.
 Ensure to update local directories once installed.
+2. When running the Python scripts, output windows will open in Notepad ++ with the results from OpenDSS.
+These windows contain the power flow results from OpenDSS and are used as a comparison to the OPF calculation results.
+You must close those windows in order for the Python script to continue the OPF calculations.